buhrmi/livestores/README.md

 ### Is it smart to place all state into a global state object?

 Not sure.
-Svelte 5 introduced fine-grained reactivity inside for objects declared with `$state`.
+Svelte 5 introduced [fine-grained reactivity](https://frontendmasters.com/blog/fine-grained-reactivity-in-svelte-5/) for objects declared with `$state`.
 That means that even if your object becomes huge with deeply nested data, it should not have any impact on performance.
 So its worth trying to do things this way.

 ## Installation